turingschool/lesson_plans/ruby_02-web_applications_with_ruby/visualising_and_implementing_database_relationships.markdown

 ### Many to many relationships

+orders and products

 * Also known as has and belongs to many.
 * Many to Many is a little harder.
-* Imagine a if we wanted to also tag all of our tasks that we've created.
+* Imagine if we wanted to also tag all of our tasks that we've created.
 * Tags can belong to many posts, while at the same time, a post has many tags.
-* This is made possible through a join table.
+* They way we are able to implement this relationship through a join table.
-* Diagram a tags and tasks relatiobship using the schema designer.
+* Diagram the tags and tasks relationship using the schema designer.
-* Practice with students using the example of orders and products.
-* For independent practice, now implment students and classes.
+* For independent practice, now implement students and classes.

 ### CFU